zammad/zammad-user-documentation/advanced/ticket-actions/link.rst

    link to the main one as a parent of the sub tickets.

 How to link
-   Make sure to have the ticket side panel open.
+   Make sure to have the ticket sidebar open.
 Under the **Tags** section you can find the **Related tickets** section:

    .. figure:: /images/advanced/ticket-actions/link.png